pozdnyavladimer-jpg/geometric-state-navigator/README.md

 Instead of selecting outputs by probability or score, GSL evaluates how candidate states reshape a distributed field and selects the one that improves global system stability.

 ---
+## Canonical Integrated Demo

+GitCube computes structural risk from a dependency graph.
+GSL converts that risk into a state vector and selects a control coalition.

+This demonstrates a shift from code-level reasoning to system-level decision making.

+Example:

+- risk = 0.51
+- verdict = WARN
+- decision = planner+critic
+- status = SOFT_COMMIT

+The system reacts not to tokens, but to structural instability.
 ## Text / Code Encoder Demo

 The project includes a demo that maps both natural language and code into the same 6D behavioral state space.